-National Programme for Dairy Development (NPDD) - a Central Sector Scheme of Government of India (GoI) provide financial assistance for different dairy development work to the Milk Unions/Dairy Federations in the country.
+National Programme for Dairy Development (NPDD) - a Central Sector Scheme of Government of India (Gol) provide financial assistance for different dairy development work to the Milk Unions/Dairy Federations in the country.
 The cooperative milk unions are required to submit a project proposal along with baseline report consisting of details on milk production, productivity of animals, procurement, processing infrastructure and marketing based on primary sample survey.
-In this background, NDDB conducted baseline surveys to create baseline indicators on the above parameters for monitoring and evaluation and also prepared detailed project reports (DPR) for submission to Gol.
-NDDB conducted baseline surveys and prepared DPRs at the request of Milk Unions of Tripura, Shimla of Himachal Pradesh, Telangana State Dairy Development Cooperative Federation (TSDDCF), Andhra Pradesh State Dairy Development Cooperative Federation (APDDCF), Puducherry, Kopargaon & Jalgaon of Maharashtra, Dharwad of Karnataka, Shahjahanpur of Uttar Pradesh and Manipur.
+In this context, NDDB conducted surveys to create baseline indicators on the above parameters for monitoring and evaluation and also prepared detailed project reports (DPR)

+for submission to Gol.
+NDDB, based on the above surveys prepared DPRs at the request of Milk Unions of Tripura, Shimla of Himachal Pradesh, Telangana State Dairy Development Cooperative Federation (TSDDCF), Andhra Pradesh State Dairy Development Cooperative Federation (APDDCF), Puducherry, Kopargaon & Jalgaon of Maharashtra, Dharwad of Karnataka, Shahjahanpur of Uttar Pradesh and Manipur.
 A total of 28 districts were covered by these Milk Unions and Federations under this project.